Abhimanyu8/Pico-7-segment-thermal-monitor/README.md

 ![DSC_6189-min](https://user-images.githubusercontent.com/54982599/156930846-6676dc9e-1e1f-44d6-ba0c-6a8d1595b482.jpg)

-This leads to both displays being powered at the same time and each one shows the inverse of the other .
+This leads to both displays being powered at the same time and each one shows the compliment of the other .
 You can connect the displays seperately but I find this wacky so it stays.

 ![DSC_6191-min](https://user-images.githubusercontent.com/54982599/156930850-0f65390e-a2ad-4913-b262-b89fbb5706fc.jpg)